reactjs/react.dev/beta/src/pages/learn/choosing-the-state-structure.md

 </Sandpack>

-You can nest state as much as you like, but making it "flat" can solve numerous problems.
+You can nest state as much as you like thanks to [recursion](https://developer.mozilla.org/en-US/docs/Glossary/Recursion), but making it "flat" can solve numerous problems.
 It makes state easier to update, and it helps ensure you don't have duplication in different parts of a nested object.

 <DeepDive title="Improving memory usage">